robjhyndman/ctv-TimeSeries/README.md

 -   The [batch](https://cran.r-project.org/package=batch) package by Hoffmann can launch parallel computing requests onto a cluster and gather results.
 -   The [BatchJobs](https://cran.r-project.org/package=BatchJobs/index.html) package provides Map, Reduce and Filter variants to manage R jobs and their results on batch computing systems like PBS/Torque, LSF and Sun Grid Engine.
 Multicore and SSH systems are also supported.
 The [BatchExperiments](../packages/BatchExperiments/index.html) package extends it with an abstraction layer for running statistical experiments.
 Package [batchtools](../packages/batchtools) is a successor / extension to both.
 -   The [flowr](https://cran.r-project.org/package=flowr) package offers a scatter-gather approach to submit jobs lists (including dependencies) to the computing cluster via simple data.frames as inputs.
 It supports LSF, SGE, Torque and SLURM.
+-   The [clustermq](https://cran.r-project.org/package=clustermq) package sends function calls as jobs on LSF, SGE and SLURM via a single line of code without using network-mounted storage.
+It also supports use of remote clusters via SSH.

 **Parallel computing: Applications**